-When you're in a relationship, it can be hard to remember that Netflixing and chilling isn't really a date per se.
-It's so important to keep the spark with your partner alive, which is why fun double date ideas can help you do that.
-First of all, you're much more likely to follow through with plans if there's another couple involved.
+When you're in a relationship, it can be hard to remember that Netflix and chilling isn't really a date per se.
+It's so important to keep the spark with your partner alive, and fun double-date ideas can help you do that.
+First of all, you're probably more likely to follow through with plans if there's another couple involved.
 And even more importantly: Research has actually proven that double dating has real benefits for your relationship.

-According to a study, participating in actual bonding activities—aka a double date—with another pair can actually increase and reignite passionate love within your relationship.
+According to a 2014 study, participating in actual bonding with another pair can actually increase and reignite passionate love within your relationship.
 Apparently, these types of experiences spark something in you that helps your love grow.
 And when it comes to seeing your friends and your S.O. at the same time, it's a definite win-win.
-We've taken all the work out of it for you and brainstormed an extensive list of double date ideas everyone will enjoy.
+We've taken all the work out of it for you and brainstormed an extensive list of double-date ideas everyone will enjoy.

 Have an At-Home Cooking Session

 Yes, grabbing a bite out can be so much fun, but if you're heading there on a busy weekend, chances are your waiter won't let you have your table for more than an hour or so.
 Instead, choose your favorite meal delivery service and pick a recipe you've never tried.
 Both couples can make a portion—and you can see whose turns out best (winners don't have to clear the table).

 Picnic at the Beach

 Why does the water just make everything more romantic?
 When the sun starts to set, pack a picnic basket of easy appetizers and wine (don't forget some blankets for the sand).
 If it gets a little chilly, it's just an excuse for you to cuddle up next to your partner.
 P.S.
 If it's not too cloudy, this can be the perfect place to stargaze.

 Hit Up a Film Festival